Tieto: Tietoevry 2019–2026

 In June 2019, Tieto paid 1.2 billion pounds for the acquisition of similar-sized IT company EVRY.
 The intention was to expand on the Nordic market.
 The new company would be named TietoEVRY, have over 24.000 employees and generate a projected revenue of over EUR 3 billion for the fiscal year 2020.

 In early 2025, Tietoevry sold its Tech Services business unit to the private equity firm Agilitas.
 In July, Endre Rangnes was appointed as the president and CEO of Tietoevry.
 The Agilitas deal was confirmed in September.
 The new company was named Vivicta.

+In November 2025, the company announced a rebrand back to the name Tieto to reflect a sharpened focus on core vertical software and digital consulting businesses.

+As part of its current structure, Tieto is organized into four specialized business units: